WebEngineering-FHNW/Kolibri/contrib/p6_wild_wyss/README.md

 - sequence of callback arguments in min$/safeMin$ (

 ## wishlist
-- add each operator to SequencePrototype (requires type modification)
-- isSequence
 - test against infinite sequence invariants (operator does not stall, lazy, take(0) === nil)
 - replace Builder with varargs for cons.
 - add docs for divergent sequences ( repeat(1).dropWhere( x => x === 1 ) )
 - add alias "flatten" for "mconcat" ?
 Might suggest deep flattening.
-- for zip, zipWith and pairWith consider using a sequence of two elements instead of a pair.
+- for zip, zipWith and pairWith consider using a sequence of two elements instead of a pair (???).
 - consider min-/maxWithDefault variants instead of safeMin/-Max
+- since testingTable config.iterable() must be of type sequence - call it "sequenceCtor"?

 ## todo
+- resolve confusion of the stdlib management (e.g. Pair)
 - update references in production.js
 - check for better error messages when testing table fails
 - check logging setup in test support